[Avg. reading time: 11 minutes]

 Hash Map

-Keys are used to looking up corresponding values.
+- Keys are used to look up corresponding values

 Rules